-This Portfolio is managed to maximise risk adjusted returns within a target volatility range of 4.7-8.3% over rolling 10-year time periods.
+This portfolio is managed to maximise risk adjusted returns within a target volatility range of 8.3-11.8% over rolling 10-year time periods.
 This is not guaranteed, and actual volatility may fluctuate outside of these boundaries.

-Ranking the risk on a scale of between 1 and 10, where 1 is the lowest, Fairstone place this portfolio as 3.
+Ranking the risk on a scale of between 1 and 10, where 1 is the lowest, Fairstone place this portfolio as 5.

-The Portfolio is likely to be predominantly invested in fixed income, alternatives and equities.
+The portfolio is likely to be predominantly invested in equities, fixed income and alternatives.